Mgeronda/COLLEGEHUB/README.md

 EXPECTED IMPACT:

-.
-This app will not only streamline campus communication but also foster a more organized,inclusive,and engaged student community.
+This app will not only streamline campus communication but also foster a more organized, inclusive,and engaged student community.
 Faculty and administration will benefit from improved coordination, while students gain a reliable tool to navigate their academic and social lives effeciently.